What are the benefits of participating in the Africa Business Fellowship?

 What expenses will the Fellowship cover?

 The Fellowship will include housing accommodation, health insurance, airfare to the host country, and return travel to the Fellows' home city.
 Fellows will also receive a monthly stipend of $2,000 to cover living expenses.
 The stipend will be paid in two installments, 50% before the Fellowship begins and 50% midway through completion.
-Three month Fellows will receive subsidized travel to the African Leadership Network's Annual Gathering in early November and six month Fellows will attend the Annual Gathering at no cost to them.
+Three month Fellows will receive subsidized travel to the African Leadership Network's Annual Gathering in October and six month Fellows will attend the Annual Gathering at no cost to them.